David Kašnik

-David Kašnik (born 16 January 1987) is a Slovenian footballer who plays as a defender for Austrian side USV Wies.
+David Kašnik (born 16 January 1987) is a Slovenian footballer who plays as a defender for Austrian side GSV St. Martin/Sulmtal.

 Club career

 Kašnik started his career with Dravograd.
 When he was 14 years old, a serious knee injury prevented him from playing football for a year and a half.
 He fully recovered and moved to Olimpija Ljubljana after an initial trial, and signed a contract in August 2008.

 He rarely played in his first season when Olimpija won the Slovenian second division title.
 During the summer of 2009 the majority of the experienced players left the club and Kašnik found himself in the first team.

 Kašnik signed on loan for English side Sheffield Wednesday of EFL League One in August 2011.
 He left the club at the end of 2011 without having played for the side.